intrpr/jekyll-portfol-test/_posts/2019-06-09-assignments.md

 ---
 title: Course Assignments
-course: ASL3370: Sign to Spoken English
+course: (ASL3370) Sign to Spoken English
 tags: [ASL3370, ASL, English, Assignments]
-style: fill
+style:
-color: primary
+color:
 description: This course is an introduction to the skills and processes required to produce conceptually accurate and linguistically appropriate spoken-language interpretations of ASL texts.
 ---